-The Division may choose to limit potential applicants to those designated by FEMA as RL or SRL to ensure the federal application is competitive.
+The Division may choose to limit potential applicants to those designated by FEMA as Repetitive Loss (RL) or Severe Repetitive Loss (SRL), or applicants within a Special Flood Hazard Area (SFHA) to ensure the federal application is competitive.
 RL and SRL properties meet the following criteria:

-- A "Severe Repetitive Loss" property is a structure that: - o Is covered under a contract for flood insurance made available under the NFIP that: - Has incurred flood related damage - For which four or more separate claims payments (includes building and contents) have been made under flood insurance coverage with the amount of each such claim exceeding \$5,000, and with the cumulative amount of such claim payments exceeding \$20,000; or - For which at least two separate claims payments (includes only building) have been made under such coverage, with the cumulative amount of such claims exceeding the market value of the insured structure. - A "Repetitive Loss" property is a structure that: - o Is covered by a contract for flood insurance made available under the NFIP that: - Has incurred flood-related damage on two occasions, in which the cost of the repair, on the average, equaled or exceeded 25 percent of the market value of the structure at the time of each such flood event; and - At the time of the second incidence of flood-related damage, the contract for flood insurance contains increased cost of compliance ("ICC") coverage.
+- A "Severe Repetitive Loss" property is a structure that: - o Is covered under a contract for flood insurance made available under the NFIP that: - Has incurred flood related damage - For which four or more separate claims payments (includes building and contents) have been made under flood insurance coverage with the amount of each such claim exceeding \$5,000, and with the cumulative amount of such claim payments exceeding \$20,000; or - For which at least two separate claims payments (includes only building) have been made under such coverage, with the cumulative amount of such claims exceeding the market value of the insured structure. - A "Repetitive Loss" property is a structure that: - o Is covered by a contract for flood insurance made available under the NFIP that: - Has incurred flood-related damage on two occasions, in which the cost of the repair, on the average, equaled or exceeded 25 percent of the market value of the structure at the time of each such flood event; and - At the time of the second incidence of flood-related damage, the contract for flood insurance contains increased cost of compliance ("ICC") coverage. - A "Special Flood Hazard Area" property is a structure that: - Will be inundated by the flood event having a 1-percent chance of being equaled or exceeded in any given year.
+The 1-percent annual chance flood is also referred to as the base flood or 100-year flood. - Labeled as Zone A, Zone AO, Zone AH, Zones A1-A30, Zone AE, Zone A99, Zone AR, Zone AR/AE, Zone AR/AO, Zone AR/A1-A30, Zone AR/A, Zone V, Zone VE, and Zones V1-V30.
+Note that zone Vs requires a different construction standard due to wave velocity/impact, open foundations only no enclosures or breakaway walls below BFE - The National Flood Insurance Program's (NFIP's) floodplain management regulations must be enforced and is where the mandatory purchase of flood insurance applies.